toptal/picasso/docs/decisions/18-spacings.md

 Statistics: the `org:toptal "top={"` [GitHub search](https://github.com/search?q=org%3Atoptal+%22top%3D%7B%22&type=code) finds 10 occurences of non-BASE values (for example, `0.1`, `-2`. `0.125`, etc.) used in `Container.top` property

-- forbid string constants and replace them with corresponding BASE spacings.
+2. Forbid string constants and replace them with corresponding BASE spacings.
 Every string constant maps to BASE spacing, so codemod should be used for replacement.

 ```jsx
 type Sizes = 'xxsmall' | 'xsmall' | 'small' | 'medium' | 'large' | 'xlarge'